Housing Alaskans

 A PUBLIC-PRIVATE PARTNERSHIP

-Housing Alaskans Public-Private Partnership is accepting grant applications for “top-off” capital funding (defined in the application below) for new construction and major rehabilitation housing projects in the Matanuska-Susitna Borough.
-This notice of funding opportunity is limited to the Matanuska-Susitna Borough due to the requirement mandated by the funding source for this opportunity.
-The grant funding is for a limited solicitation for a narrow scope of projects.
+Housing Alaskans Public Private Partnership is accepting grant applications for “top-off” capital funding for new construction and major rehabilitation housing projects in the following communities: Anchorage, Bethel, Dillingham, Kodiak, Kotzebue, Nome, Seward, Utqiagvik, Valdez.
+This NOFO is limited to the named communities due to the designations established by the private funding sources for this opportunity.
+The grant funding is for a very limited solicitation for a narrow scope of projects.
 It is intended to deploy funding quickly for housing projects ready to break ground or to be completed in 2025-2026.
-Details are described below.
-This “top-off” investment opportunity is completely independent of all future Housing Alaskans funding opportunities.
+This “top-off” investment opportunity is completely independent of all future HAPPP funding opportunities.

 DownloadSupport Housing Alaskans with a tax-deductible charitable contribution.